musica Dei donum

 Stephanie Brandt, Ruth Dyson, Eva Gemeinhardt, Hester Groenleer, Maria Martínez Ayerza, recorder

 Seldom Sene is one of the most remarkable recorder consorts of our time.
 Having won several prizes it produced its first disc, not - as one may expect - with English consort music, but with music of the Spanish renaissance.
 Its next disc was a recording of Bach's Goldberg Variations.
 For the present disc the ensemble focused on what is the core business of almost any viol or recorder consort: English music of the 16th and 17th centuries.
 However, the programme is less conventional than many others I have heard over the years.
-Firstly, the programme includes pieces by composers who are not exactly household names, such as Edward Gibbons, Nathaniel Patrick and John Bennet.
+Firstly, it includes pieces by composers who are not exactly household names, such as Edward Gibbons, Nathaniel Patrick and John Bennet.
 Even more importantly, centre stage is given to the consort song, a typical English genre which has no counterpart in any other musical tradition.

 It is not known when and how the consort song was born.
 The first and most famous composer of consort songs was William Byrd.
 However, it is likely that the genre already existed before he entered the scene.
 It seems likely that one of its roots is in the songs which choirboys sung in plays performed at court and elsewhere.
 It is also possible that the first consort songs derived from the partsongs which were sung during the reign of Henry VIII.
 That is also the time the phenomenon of an ensemble of instruments of the same family, including recorders, came into existence.